alexnathanson/BrightsignAPI/README.md

 * General
 	* Troubleshooting documentation
 	* add a test file directory to the server that gets pulled to each device...?
+* To Test
+	* test that display output refers to the output monitor...